Troubleshooting

 for start

-to re-start an already running agent.
+to restart an already running agent.

 FreeBSD